-Period Total Number of Shares Purchased Average Price Paid Per Share (2) Total Number of Shares Purchased as Part of Publicly Announced Plans or Programs Average Price Paid Per Share Maximum Number of Shares That May Yet Be Purchased Under the Plans or Programs (3) January 1, 2023 - January 31, 2023 \$ - \$ - 547,288 February 1, 2023 - February 28, 2023 5,604 (1) \$ 38.21 \$ - 547,288 March 1, 2023 - March 31, 2023 (1) \$ \$ - 545,786 Total 5,604 \$ 38.21 \$ 545,786
+Period Total Number of Shares Purchased (1) Pri verage ce Paid r Share Total Number of Shares Purchased as Part of Publicly Announced Plans or Programs Pri verage ce Paid r Share Maximum Number of Shares That May Yet Be Purchased Under the Plans or Programs (2) January 1, 2024 - January 31, 2024 \$ \$ 545,786 February 1, 2024 - February 29, 2024 \$ \$ 545,786 March 1, 2024 - March 31, 2024 \$ \$ 545,786 Total \$ \$ 545,786

-- (1) Includes 5,604 shares surrendered to the Company by employees to satisfy individual tax withholding obligations upon vesting of previously issued shares of Restricted Stock.
-These shares are not included in the Common Stock repurchase program referred to in footnote (3) below. - (2) Average price paid per share reflects the closing price the Company's Common Stock on the business date the shares were surrendered by the employee stockholder to satisfy individual tax withholding obligations upon vesting of Restricted Stock or the price of the Common Stock paid on the open market purchase, as applicable. - (3) On December 3, 2014, the Board of Directors of the Company approved an increase of 500,000 shares of Common Stock to the number of shares of Common Stock available for repurchase under its repurchase plans.
+- Does not include 7,255 shares surrendered, or deemed surrendered, to the Company by employees to satisfy individual tax withholding obligations upon vesting of previously issued shares of Restricted Stock. - (2) For the quarter ended March 31, 2024, we did not repurchase any shares of our Common Stock under our share repurchase plans referred to in footnote (3) below. - (3) On December 3, 2014, the Board of Directors of the Company approved an increase of 500,000 shares of Common Stock to the number of shares of Common Stock available for repurchase under its repurchase plans.
 On February 2, 2017, the Board of Directors of the Company approved an increase of 500,000 shares of Common Stock to the number of shares of Common Stock available for repurchase under its repurchase plans.
 The Company expects to purchase shares of its Common Stock from time to time in the market or otherwise subject to market conditions.
 The timing, number and value of shares of Common Stock repurchased are subject to the Company's discretion.
 The Common Stock repurchase program does not have an expiration date.